ietf-wg-alto/draft-ietf-alto-cdni-request-routing-alto/introduction.md

 A key component in defining CDNI FCI is defining objects describing the footprints and capabilities of a dCDN.
 Such objects are already defined in
 {{RFC8008}}.
 A protocol to transport and update such objects between a uCDN and a dCDN, however, is not defined.

-Hence, the scope of this document is to define such a protocol by introducing a new Application-Layer Traffic Optimization (ALTO) {{RFC7285}} service called "CDNI Advertisement Service".
+To define such a protocol, this document specifies an extension of the Application-Layer Traffic Optimization (ALTO) {{RFC7285}} protocol by introducing a new ALTO service called "CDNI Advertisement Service".

 There are multiple benefits in using ALTO as a transport protocol, as discussed in [](#bgALTO).